-Edited by estrella sacragon, Rebecca M., Anonymous, Eng and 2 others
+Edited by estrella sacragon, Rebecca M., Eng, Lynn and 2 others

 Delicious paella, anyone?
 You really have to taste this unique recipe!

-Unless you live in Spain, you likely haven't experienced how to cook the perfect traditional Spanish paella.
+Unless you live in Spain, you likely haven't experienced how to cook the perfect traditional Spanish Paella (pronounced pie-EH-ah).
 This authentic wonderful dish must have a thin layer of rice and it must feature some other ingredients on top of the rice.
-What makes it most traditional is when the bottom part of the it yields a golden and caramelized crust called a socarrat.
+What makes it most traditional is when the bottom part of the dish yields a golden and caramelized crust called a socarrat.
 Once you can achieve this, then you have reach the peak of wonderful paella greatness.
-Below are important factors that can help you yield a perfectly-cooked traditional Spanish paella.
+Below are important factors that can help you create a perfectly-cooked traditional Spanish paella.

 How to Cook Traditional Spanish Paella

 - 1Go for a medium-grain rice.
 Traditionally, Spanish rice is short and rounded and can absorb liquid very well.
 This type of rice remains firm during cooking, thus making it ideal for paella since the rice grains can easily absorb the flavor from the liquid.
 Avoid long-grain rice.The Rice.